MicrosoftDocs/sql-docs/docs/t-sql/statements/copy-into-transact-sql.md

 - .deflate - **DefaultCodec**  (Parquet and ORC only)

  *FIELDQUOTE = 'field_quote'*</br>
 *FIELDQUOTE* applies to CSV and specifies a single character that will be used as the quote character (string delimiter) in the CSV file.
 If not specified, the quote character (") will be used as the quote character as defined in the RFC 4180 standard.
-Extended ASCII characters are not supported with UTF-8 for FIELDQUOTE.
+Extended ASCII and multi-byte characters and are not supported with UTF-8 for FIELDQUOTE.

 > [!NOTE]
 > FIELDQUOTE characters are escaped in string columns where there is a presence of a double FIELDQUOTE (delimiter).

 *FIELDTERMINATOR = 'field_terminator’*</br>
 *FIELDTERMINATOR* Only applies to CSV.
 Specifies the field terminator that will be used in the CSV file.
 The field terminator can be specified using hexadecimal notation.
 The field terminator can be multi-character.
 The default field terminator is a (,).
-For more information, see [Specify Field and Row Terminators (SQL Server)](../../relational-databases/import-export/specify-field-and-row-terminators-sql-server.md?view=sql-server-2017).
+Extended ASCII and multi-byte characters and are not supported with UTF-8 for FIELDTERMINATOR.

 ROW TERMINATOR = 'row_terminator'</br>
 *ROW TERMINATOR* Only applies to CSV.
 Specifies the row terminator that will be used in the CSV file.
 The row terminator can be specified using hexadecimal notation.
 The row terminator can be multi-character.
 By default, the row terminator is \r\n.

 The COPY command prefixes the \r character when specifying \n (newline) resulting in \r\n.
 To specify only the \n character, use hexadecimal notation (0x0A).
 When specifying multi-character row terminators in hexadecimal, do not specify 0x between each character.

-Please review the following [documentation](https://docs.microsoft.com/sql/relational-databases/import-export/specify-field-and-row-terminators-sql-server?view=sql-server-2017#using-row-terminators) for additional guidance on specifying row terminators.
+Extended ASCII and multi-byte characters and are not supported with UTF-8 for ROW TERMINATOR.

 *FIRSTROW  = First_row_int*</br>
 *FIRSTROW* applies to CSV and specifies the row number that is read first in all files for the COPY command.
 Values start from 1, which is the default value.
 If the value is set to two, the first row in every file (header row) is skipped when the data is loaded.
 Rows are skipped based on the existence of row terminators.